Gerdome/research-model-annotation/README.md

 ![Arrow Detection Step 1](images/arrow_detection_step1.PNG)

-Now we can run HoughLines to idenify the arrows. (left part) As a next step, we add the shapes back into the image (right part).
+Now we can run HoughLines to idenify the arrows (left part).
+As a next step, we add the shapes back into the image (right part).
 Now we know, which lines actually represent arrows and which lines are just the edges of the constructs.